Spontaneous and stimulus-induced coherent states of critically balanced neuronal networks: Results

-Next, we examine regularly oscillating solutions.
-If the entire network dynamics have stable oscillations, so does the microscopic part of the dynamics.
-To find such microscopic oscillations for a given oscillatory orbit of the mean activity, $m_{\mathrm{o}}(t)$, we solve the self-consistent equation derived from Eq.(\ref{computing_D}): with $T_0=2\pi /\omega _0$
+Next, we examine the regularly oscillating solutions.
+If the entire network dynamics have stable oscillations, so do the microscopic parts of the dynamics.
+To find such microscopic oscillations for a given oscillatory orbit of the mean activity, $m(t)=m_{\mathrm{o}}(t)$, we solve the self-consistent equation, Eq.(\ref{self_consistent_eq_2_untune}), which we rewrite as

-This equation can be solved iteratively in the frequency domain (see Appendix \ref{perturbative_expansion_oscillation}).
+This equation can be solved iteratively in the frequency domain [see Appendix \ref{perturbative_expansion_oscillation}].
 Using the mean activity observed in Fig.\ref{figure_single_EI_pair_nonzerosum}(g) for $m_{\mathrm{o}}(t)$, we compute the autocorrelation $D(t,s)$ and show its magnitudes in the frequency domain [Fig.\ref{figure_autocorrelation_oscillation}(a)].
 We find that the solution has a non-zero value only for multiples of the basic frequency $\omega _0$ of the mean activity, which indicates that the microscopic dynamics are completely entrained by the oscillatory mean activity.
-We also confirm this by checking the following averaged autocorrelation function calculated from $D(t,s)$:
+We also confirm this by checking the following averaged autocorrelation function calculated from $D(t,s)$: with $T_0=2\pi /\omega _0$,